 The General Education Development (GED) test is also referred to as the High School equivalency test.
 Students take the GED test to demonstrate mastery of Math, Science, Social Studies, Reading and Writing.
 Upon successful completion of the GED test, a candidate is awarded a State of Florida high school diploma and is considered a high school graduate.
 Our program is customized based on your needs with experienced instructors and tutors ready to assist you throughout the program.

 Highlights of the program include:

-You can take the computer-based test at one of the six Miami Dade College Campuses where it is offered: Hialeah, Homestead, InterAmerican, Kendall, North, and Wolfson.
+You can take the computer-based test at one of the seven Miami Dade College Campuses where it is offered: Hialeah, Homestead, InterAmerican, Kendall, North, West, and Wolfson.

 All candidates need to pay the test fee:

 Your diploma will have the words "State of Florida" and "High School Diploma" on it.
 It is just as valid as the diplomas given at any state high school.